MariaBaisheva/-/README.md

 Hello!
 This is a telegram bot.
-He can translate into Sakha, Russian and English.
+This is a telegram bot.
+Translates a text or word into Sakha, Russian, or English.